 I am a poet, a seasoned performer of my work and a facilitator of creative writing.
 I also founded and run Open Book, which promotes reading groups for the vulnerable and for adults in the community.

-My particular interests are writing in response to art (as Poet in Residence at Jupiter Artland, Writer in Residence for Spring Fling 2015 and through work with the Edinburgh Art Festival and the National Galleries of Scotland), and writing that explores the journeys and questions of belonging, particularly relating to the experiences of migrants and refugees, largely through The Belonging Project.
+My particular interests are writing that explores the journeys and questions of belonging, particularly relating to the experiences of migrants and refugees, through a project I founded called The Belonging Project, and other commissioned work and writing in response to art (as Poet in Residence at Jupiter Artland, Writer in Residence for Spring Fling 2015 and through work with the Edinburgh Art Festival and the National Galleries of Scotland).

 My poems have also been performed on BBC Radio 4, won the Scottish National Galleries ‘Inspired?
 Get Writing!’ competition, placed Runner Up and Highly Commended in the 2016 Wigtown Poetry Competition, shortlisted for the Poetry School/Nine Arches Press Primers Competition and the Bridport Prize and nominated for a Pushcart Prize.

 I’ve facilitated hundreds of creative writing and reading workshops for the public (most recently at the Scottish Poetry Library, the National Galleries of Scotland, the National Library of Scotland, Jupiter Artland and the Glasgow Women’s Library and for Scottish PEN), in primary and secondary schools across Scotland, in community projects (most recently at Maryhill Integration Network, the Grassmarket Community Project, Shakti Women’s Aid, Young Saheliya and the Bethany Christian Trust) and in prison settings at HMP Dumfries, HMP Edinburgh and HMP Low Moss.